traefik/ingress-nginx-migration/readme.md

 **Via Web Interface:**
 1. Open the migration report in your browser
-2. Click the "Share Report" button in the report interface
+2. If unsupported ingresses or annotations are detected, click the "Share Report" button that appears in the report interface
 3. Optionally view the exact data to be sent before confirming

+**Note:** The "Share Report" button only appears when there are compatibility issues to report.
+If your analysis shows all ingresses are compatible, no sharing option will be displayed.

 ## Usage